Cavalier King Charles Spaniel

 dachshund

-Originally bred for hunting the Dachshund’s unique build enabled them to chase animals in their burrows.
+Originally bred for hunting, the Dachshund’s unique build and outgoing personality mean they’re now a popular family dog.
 With a surprisingly loud bark and plenty of energy, there’s never a dull moment with a Dachshund around!

 Swipe to view more